tracy-o/learning-day/docs/personalisation.md

 Personalised content is not cached in Belfrage.
 If the downstream returns a private cache control header, which would be the case when the content is personalised, the content will not be cached by Belfrage.

 If a route is personalisable but for whatever reason the downstream returns a public cache control header, the content will then follow the normal caching process.
 This may be in cases where there was an error getting the personalised content.
+The error response will also trigger Belfrage fallback mechanism for a non-personalised fallback or an error response if non-personalised fallback is not available in caches.